 - DUI school, typically 18 months to 30 months

 First and second DUI offenses are charged as misdemeanors in California.
-If a driver is convicted of their third, fourth, or fifth DUI offense, it is considered a felony.
-A felony DUI will result in strict penalties and significantly impact an individual’s future prospects.
+If a driver is convicted of their third, fourth, or fifth DUI offense, it is considered a felony under California law.
+A felony DUI will result in strict criminal penalties and significantly impact an individual’s future prospects.

 Third and Fourth-Offense DUI Penalties

-Most DUI charges require the skills of an attorney.
-However, it may require the experience of a DUI defense attorney to mitigate the damage from a felony DUI arrest.
+Most DUI charges require the skills of a DUI attorney.
+However, it may require the experience of a DUI defense attorney or criminal defense attorney to mitigate the damage from a felony DUI arrest.

 Third and fourth offense DUI penalties include:

-- License suspension of 3 to 4 years or permanent license suspension
+- License suspension of 3 to 4 years or permanent driver’s license suspension

 - A state prison sentence of up to 16 months